 Over nearly a century, the Toledo Museum of Art campus has grown from a single building to an architecturally significant campus that is a highlight of the city.
-With six buildings on 32 acres, our campus offers Neoclassical, Art Deco, and Postmodern architecture, as well as green space and a sculpture garden, all surrounded by the celebrated Victorian homes of Toledo’s Old West End neighborhood.
+With six buildings on nearly 40 acres, our campus offers Neoclassical, Art Deco, and Postmodern architecture, as well as green space and a sculpture garden, all surrounded by the celebrated Victorian homes of Toledo’s Old West End neighborhood.

 The Toledo Museum of Art campus is home to architecturally stunning and historic buildings designed by renowned artists.
 These architectural jewels add to the rich atmosphere of the Museum experience.